lillee93/method_name_prediction/README.md

 You also need the base model folder:
 ./qwen2.5-Coder-0.5B (downloaded from Hugging Face and placed in the project root)

+Alternatively, you can let Hugging Face / Transformers download it automatically by using the original model name from the hub, for example running the scripts with
+--model-dir unsloth/Qwen2.5-Coder-0.5B

 Files

 clone_repos.py – clone top N GitHub repos from a CSV (results.csv from SEART)